catarizea/learning-arduino/README.md

 # Learning Arduino by using Johnny-Five

-Exercises from "The Genuino Projects Book" part of "The Genuino Starter Kit", using Johnny-Five "The JavaScript Robotics & IoT Platform".
+Exercises from "The Genuino Projects Book" part of ["The Genuino Starter Kit"], using [Johnny-Five "The JavaScript Robotics & IoT Platform"].

 - [Install Node.js]